absqueued/awesome/README.md

 - [996icu/996.ICU](https://github.com/996icu/996.ICU) - Repo for counting stars and contributing.
 Press F to pay respect to glorious developers.
 - [A-poc/RedTeam-Tools](https://github.com/A-poc/RedTeam-Tools) - Tools and Techniques for Red Team / Penetration Testing
+- [AllThingsSmitty/must-watch-javascript](https://github.com/AllThingsSmitty/must-watch-javascript) - 🔥 JavaScript talks you have to see 📺 on functional programming, performance, frameworks, React, debugging, leveling up, and more! ⚡️
 - [Developer-Y/cs-video-courses](https://github.com/Developer-Y/cs-video-courses) - List of Computer Science courses with video lectures.
 - [Floorp-Projects/Floorp](https://github.com/Floorp-Projects/Floorp) - All of source code of version 10 or later of Floorp Browser, the most Advanced and Fastest Firefox derivative 🦊
 - [MrKomish/awesome-saas](https://github.com/MrKomish/awesome-saas) - A curated list for building awesome SaaS (Software as a Service) platforms 🐕‍🔥